"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Prior to the new law signed by Biden, Washington, D.C. and 48 states had passed legislation to recognize Juneteenth, though only a few states made it a paid holiday where all workers are given the day off, like July 4.
-In 2021, per a June 17 tweet from the U.S. Office of Personal Management (OPM), "As the 19th falls on a Saturday, most federal employees will observe the holiday tomorrow, June 18th."

 In the wake of global fights for recognition and equality with the Black Lives Matter movement in June 2020, both Virginia and New York declared Emancipation Day an observed state paid holiday.
 Corporations like Target, Nike, Twitter, the NFL, and Hearst Magazines (which publishes Oprah Daily and O Quarterly) have also declared June 19 a company holiday.
 If Juneteenth falls on a Sunday, the following Monday will be an observed legal holiday; if it falls on a Saturday, the preceding Friday will be an observed legal holiday.

 Hawaii became the 49th state to formally recognize the day on June 16, 2021—the same day Congress voted to approve it as a national holiday.
 And in February, 2022, South Dakota became the 50th state to make Juneteenth an official state holiday when Gov. Kristi Noem signed a bill.

 Opal Lee, a longtime activist and advocate for Juneteenth to become a national holiday is one of the leaders of the effort, with her Change.org petition for the cause gaining over 1.5 million signatures.